How to Calculate Percentage Difference in Excel?

 (New amount-Old amount)/Old amount.

-- The percentage difference between two numbers will be –
+- The percentage difference between the two numbers will be –

 Things to remember